Arcaea-Infinity/UnofficialArcaeaAPI.Docs/song/info.md

 ## song/info

+> Note: It is recommended to use `song/list` API as the local cache data source.

 | arguments  | description                                                                | optional                                        |
 |:-----------|:---------------------------------------------------------------------------|-------------------------------------------------|
 | songname   | any song name for fuzzy querying                                           | true when songid is not null, otherwise false   |